What is a window mullion?

 Top blog articles

-If you’re planning to replace your home windows or patio doors, chances are you’ll hear the term “mullion” a lot from your window renovation contractor.
+If you’re planning on replacing windows or patio doors, chances are you’ll hear the term “mullion” a lot from your window renovation contractor.
 But, what is a window mullion?

 Well, the answer is so simple that you’d probably want to smack your forehead.
 Let me explain.
 As you look out a window, often, your view gets blocked, albeit partially, by a vertical beam, right?
-This thick vertical piece of wood that separates the glass panes is called a window mullion in the construction industry.
+This structural feature divides the window opening into smaller panes, enhancing both functionality and aesthetic appeal.
 We bet you noticed the vertical bars many times but didn’t know their exact name!

 Basically, these vertical structures divide the glass window panes.
-The design element is especially connected with Gothic architecture – found in many Gothic churches and residences.
+The design element is especially connected with Gothic architecture – found in many Gothic cathedrals and residences.

 What do mullioned windows look like?